dotnet/runtime/src/libraries/System.Text.RegularExpressions/src/dotnet-regular-expressions.md

 ### Prefix matching

-* If the pattern begins with a literal, `FindFirstChar()` is used to run quickly to the next point in the text that matches that literal, without using the engine.
+* If the pattern begins with a literal, `FindFirstChar()` is used to run quickly to the next point in the text that matches that literal or character class, without using the engine.
 If the literal is a single character, this can use `IndexOf()` which is vectorized; otherwise it uses `RegexBoyerMoore`.
-Future optimizations could, for example, handle an alternation of leading literals using the Aho–Corasick algorithm; or use `IndexOf` to find a low-probability char before matching the whole literal.
-These optimizations are likely to most help in the case of a large text, perhaps with few matches, and a pattern with leading large literals.
+Future optimizations could, for example, handle an alternation of leading literals using the Aho-Corasick algorithm; or use `IndexOf` to find a low-probability char before matching the whole literal.
+These optimizations are likely to most help in the case of a large text, perhaps with few matches, and a pattern with leading large literals or small character class.

 // TODO - more here